js044/nenrikido/content/about/_index.md

 {{< stats stat="ENNEAGRAM: 5w4" >}}
 {{< /stats-box >}}
 {{< box >}}
-Hello, and welcome to Nenrikido, my online bedroom.
-I mostly dabble in digital art and web development, but I'm a big fan of making things in general.
-I also love horror games, reading, spicy noodles, and fish trivia.
-I currently work at a library.
-Feel free to reach out about any of these topics; I love [email](mailto:@nenrikido@pm.me).
+Welcome to Nenrikido, my online bedroom.
+I have lots of hobbies, mostly in the realm of tinkering (ask me about my home server).
+I'm also a lifelong, unrepentant weeb.
+Aside from that, I like reading, spicy noodles, and fish trivia.
+I work at a university.
+Feel free to reach out [via email](mailto:@nenrikido@pm.me) about any of these topics.

-I made this site both to host my creative projects and also to function as its own creative project.
+I made this site to aggregate and host my creative projects, and also to function as its own creative project.
 Expect the site to be updated ~~haphazardly~~ sporadically and with great passion.
 You can find the Github repo [here](https://github.com/js044/nenrikido/).
 {{< /box >}}

 {{< /card-large >}}